 There are also several flights a day from Toulouse to Paris Orly and Paris Charles de Gaulle airports.
 From Toulouse airport it is a mere 1h45 autoroute drive to Bagneres-de-Luchon.

-If your adventure holiday is based in the Ariege Pyrenees then both Toulouse and Carcassonne airports are easily reachable in under 1h30.
+If your adventure holiday is based in the Ariege Pyrenees then both Toulouse and Carcassonne airports are under 1h30 away.

-The other airport that serves the central Pyrenees is Tarbes-Lourdes airport.
+The other airport that serves the central Pyrenees is Tarbes-Lourdes.
 Check out flights by Ryanair.
 Tarbes-Lourdes airport is conveniently situated for the A64 autoroute which you will take east to reach Luchon in a little over an hour.

 The major car hire companies are all represented at the above airports and we would advise you to book your hire car online before you leave.

 A top tip from us, rather than pay the car hire company’s usually extortionate collision damage waiver fee, take out a policy for your trip with Insurance 4 Car Hire which will save you a packet!